Demi-urge/menace_sandbox/docs/visual_agent_prompt.md

 6. **Environment** – includes the Python version used by the sandbox.
 7. **Metadata** – `_write_meta` saves the bot specification to a `meta.yaml`
    file in the repository root.
-8. **Version control** – commit all generated files to git using descriptive messages.
+8. **Version control** – commit all changes to git using descriptive commit messages.
 9. **Testing** – run `scripts/setup_tests.sh` then execute `pytest --cov`,
    ensuring at least one test per function and reporting any failures.